1.1. Wheat flour

 2.6.
 Malt extract 80%

 A thick glutinous syrup of 80% solids usually non-diastatic and obtained by water extraction of malted wheat or barley.
 The heat treatment used to concentrate the solution destroys any enzymes.
 Used as one of the important flavour ingredients for biscuits..
 Rich in maltose, which is a reducing sugar.

 3.1.
 Vegetable fats

-Fats are a vitally important ingredient in achieving the texture, mouth feel, and the bite of the biscuit.
+Fats for biscuits are a vitally important ingredient in achieving the texture, mouth feel, and the bite of the biscuit.
 The fats are produced from good quality crude oils by a process of refining, bleaching and deodorising.
 They are produced primarily from vegetable oils, but may contain hydrogenated fish oils.

 Typical blended vegetable dough fats are solid at ambient temperature and melt over a wide temperature range.
 Most fats used in biscuit making are melted below blood temperature (36.9oC), and this avoids a waxy mouth feel.
 Fats are specified with a Solid Fat Index (SFI), which indicates the percentage of solid fat present in the total fat.
 A vegetable shortening typically has an SFI of around 21% at 25oC and 17% at 30oC.